 For years I have scoffed at our noisy box spring, but when we started co-sleeping with our toddler, the noise was too much.
 Why did I delay replacing it?
 I didnt want to pay for a new box spring that might have the same problem and I wasnt sure if the Do it yourself options would be compatible or comfortable with my mattress.
 The lack of information available is astounding, but my final solution was dirt cheap ($30 for a queen) and easy as can be.

 Here are your options if you are trying to replace your box spring:

-- Buy a new box spring – This can be expensive, may still be squeaky, and will cost a lot in shipping
+- Buy a new box spring – This can be expensive, may still be squeaky, but has free prime shipping

 - Put your mattress on the floor – Easy for bugs to get to you(which I have read is the reason we use frames) and it may cause a mold problem.

 - Plywood – Cheaper than a new box spring, but with some concern about mold growth.
 At the queen size you have to buy 2 sheets and cut to fit.